-If there is a vacancy, and there is no child on the relevant waiting list with a higher priority (according to the over-subscription criteria i - vii above), a place will be offered.
+If there is a vacancy, and there is no child on the relevant waiting list with a higher priority (according to the over-subscription criteria 1-6 above), a place will be offered.

-In-year admissions, or admissions at the beginning of school years other than Reception, will only be considered by the Governing Body up to half a term in advance of the desired date for entry.
+In-year admissions or admissions at the beginning of school years other than Reception and Year 3 will only be considered by the Governing Body up to half a term in advance of the desired date for entry.
 For example, for entry in January, the application will not be considered until after the October half term break.
+Parents will be notified within 10 working days of the receipt of their application whether their child can be offered a school place.

-If parents are moving house, the school will ask for evidence of the move, before considering any application for a place.
-Documentary evidence in the form of a solicitor's letter to confirm exchange of contracts, a rental agreement for at least a period of six months will be required (Armed Forces personnel are exempt).
+If parents are moving house, the school will ask for evidence of the move, when considering any application for a place.
+Documentary evidence in the form of a solicitor's letter to confirm exchange of contracts, or a rental agreement for at least a period of six months will be required (Armed Forces personnel and crown servants are exempt).
 If you are returning from elsewhere, to live in a home that you own, we will require evidence to show that you have returned.
 We will also ask for evidence that any previous house owned has been sold or is being sold.
-We will not accept an address where the one given is that of a second home with the main home being elsewhere.
+We would not accept an address where the one given is that of a second home with the main home being elsewhere.

 If there are two or more homes, we will check which is the main home, and may refuse to base an allocation of a place on an address which might be considered only temporary.
-Nor will we accept an address where the child was resident other than with a parent or carer unless this was part of a fostering or formal care arrangement.
-We will not normally accept an address where only part of a family had moved, unless connected with a divorce or permanent separation arrangement, in which case we would require proof.
+Nor would we accept an address where the child was resident other than with a parent or carer unless this was part of a fostering or formal care arrangement.
+We would not normally accept an address where only part of a family had moved, unless connected with a divorce or permanent separation arrangement, in which case we would require proof.